indrekots/indrekots.github.io/_posts/articles/2016-04-12-using-ansible-with-sugarcrm-7.md

 published: true
 ---

 SugarCRM is a web based customer relationship management system written in PHP.
-[Due to how it is designed there are some difficulties getting it into source control.]({{ site.url }}/articles/version-control-and-deployment-practices-for-sugarcrm/) Additionally there are some things to keep in mind when managing multiple environments and doing deployments.
+[Due to how it is designed there are some difficulties getting it into source control.]({{ site.url }}/articles/version-control-and-deployment-practices-for-sugarcrm/) Additionally there are a few things to keep in mind when managing multiple environments and doing deployments.
 I've decided to use Ansible to manage SugarCRM environments and deployments.

 ## Getting started